qccoss/URL-shortener-application/README.md

 ### Shortening a URL

-Send a POST request to `/shorten` with a JSON payload containing the URL:
+Send a POST request to `/shorten` with a JSON object containing the URL:

 ```json
 {